 10. Perfect the Geisha walk.

-I love living in Edmonton - it has been a great place for the kids and for us so far.
-We met so many wonderful new friends and explored this beautiful province we live in.
+Edmonton has been a great place for the kids and for us so far.
+We met new friends and explored this beautiful province we live in.
 Alberta is simply majestic.
 I am grateful that we got to live in so many amazing places throughout years.
 We just embrace winter and have lots of fun in the snow.

 I am trying to capture a glimpse of its beauty and am embarking on yet another series of paintings of snow scenes!
 In the mean time here is a painting I did a few years back of Taos mountains.